ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 {%endace%}

 ####Your Assignment
 Create a new dynamic web application with a web page and a servlet.
 It should display your name.
-1. Create a new dynamic web project
-2. Copy the code above to the file locations indicated by the comment on the first line
+Copy the code above to the file locations indicated by the comment on the first line.
-3. Run your project.
-Since you want to start with the index.html page it helps to select index.html from the project explorer in Eclipse.
+Run your project.
+Since you want to start with the index.html page you should select index.html from the project explorer in Eclipse.
 Right-click on this file.
 Select Run As | Run on Server from the pop-up menu.

+####Improve your application
+Modify your JSP page to include Bootstrap